Welcome to the Long Mynd Soaring Club (LMSC) – supporting pilots since 1975!

 Covid Update 11 08 2021

 Whilst many restrictions have been removed or relaxed, we ask all pilots to continue to follow the relevant government guidelines that are still in place where our sites are located.
 Failing to do this, as well as the health risk, could upset those who see us and result in the temporary closure or permanent loss of a site.
-Please do not visit our sites if you have Covid or Covid symptoms.
+Please do not visit our sites or events including socials if you have Covid or Covid symptoms.

 Long Mynd paraglider landing fields – Only use PG 1 field and for Unplanned landings only